“He’s very cunning,” Hawking said, as if admiring him. “Perhaps brilliant, strong, dedicated, all qualities one might be proud to possess.”

 Overall, Ripper was just an okay book for us.
 The history was interesting and the premise was intriguing, but we felt there was something missing in the execution.
 The book club seemed to feel the same way.
 Most members said they simply weren’t part of the target audience, but even the youngest member of the group had a hard time with its predictability and lack of excitement.
 Even though the book lacked the gore one would expect when focusing on a serial killer, there was a hint of creepiness in both the asylum where Hawking lived and worked and the home of the crazy cat lady and member of the Midnight Band of Mercy.
 Ripper didn’t make for a captivating mystery, but it shines as a coming-of-age story about a young boy unsure of who he is, what to make of his parentage, and how to rise above the evil attacking him and the city he loves.

-Disclosure: I borrowed Ripper from my local library.
-I am an Amazon associate.
+Disclosure: I borrowed Ripper from the public library.

 © 2012 Anna Horner of Diary of an Eccentric.
 All Rights Reserved.
 Please do not reproduce or republish content without permission.